rust-lang/book/src/ch04-01-what-is-ownership.md

 > that is big enough, marks it as being in use, and returns a *pointer*, which
 > is the address of that location.
 This process is called *allocating on the
 > heap* and is sometimes abbreviated as just *allocating*.
 Pushing values onto
 > the stack is not considered allocating.
-Because the pointer to the heap is a
+Because the pointer to the stack is a
 > known, fixed size, you can store the pointer on the stack, but when you want
 > the actual data, you must follow the pointer.
 Think of being seated at a
 > restaurant.
 When you enter, you state the number of people in your group, and